 So what Phil was seeing was the impression left by the folded Laws of Whist, originally folded and bound into the volume, but apparently removed by the purchaser after sale, perhaps to hang near his whist table.
 What a shame!

 The Osborne edition of the Laws of Whist is rare.
 ESTC lists a single copy at the Bodleian Library.
 It is still bound with the four treatises and must be unfolded carefully to its full size of 38.5 by 24.6 centimeters.
 I've seen a second copy in the Taxe Collection at the University of Nevada Las Vegas, although it is not catalogued.
 There is apparently a third copy in the collection of the United States Playing Card Company, unfortunately now closed to the public (see Hargrave p414).
+My niece discovered another copy in Special Collections at Vanderbilt University.
 I know of no others.
 As I don't own a copy, I'm unable to provide a photograph, though an image is available to subscribers on ECCO.

 But the real tragedy happened on July 28, 1767.
 On that date, a month before his death, Osborne left the trade and sold his books and copyrights by auction to other London booksellers.
 I'll save a discussion of the Hoyle copyrights for another essay, but unsold at the auction were 325 copies of "Hoyle's Laws of Whist, a sheet."
 With no purchasers, the sheets were undoubtedly treated as scrap paper and disappeared forever.